 A furnace at 95% AFUE converts 95 cents of every fuel dollar into heat, versus 80 cents for a standard furnace.
 Reaching 95% requires a condensing design with a secondary heat exchanger that pulls heat from the exhaust until water vapor condenses out.
 That changes installation: a condensing furnace needs PVC venting and a condensate drain rather than a conventional metal flue, which can add cost in homes not already set up for it.
 The rule applies by date of manufacture, so it governs what factories may build after the compliance date, not what is already installed.
 It does not require anyone to replace a working 80% AFUE furnace, and units built before the date can still be sold and installed under normal sell-through.

-The rule is finalized and scheduled, and it has survived its main legal challenge.
-After the DOE issued the standard, a gas-industry coalition petitioned the U.S. Court of Appeals for the D.C.
+The rule is finalized and remains in effect, but its legal footing is again unsettled.
+After the DOE issued the standard, a gas-industry coalition led by the American Gas Association petitioned the U.S. Court of Appeals for the D.C.
 Circuit to overturn it.
 In November 2025 the court upheld the furnace standard in a 2-1 decision, leaving the December 18, 2028 compliance date intact.
-On January 26, 2026 the American Gas Association and co-petitioners filed a petition asking the U.S. Supreme Court to review that decision.
-As of this writing the Supreme Court has not agreed to hear the case, and no court has stayed or vacated the rule, so the standard remains in effect as finalized.
+The coalition then sought U.S. Supreme Court review, and on June 8, 2026 the Supreme Court vacated the D.C.
+Circuit decision and remanded the case for reconsideration in light of the federal administration's changed position.
+The Supreme Court did not strike down the standard itself — the 95% AFUE rule remains in effect and the December 18, 2028 compliance date stands while the appeals court reconsiders, with no announced timeline.
 Because the compliance date is keyed to manufacture in late 2028, it does not affect equipment sold or installed in 2026.

 For a 2026 buyer, the rule changes nothing about what can be installed today — 80% AFUE furnaces remain legal and widely available.
 Its relevance is forward-looking: a high-efficiency 95%+ AFUE condensing furnace typically costs roughly $800 to $2,000 more than a standard model, and that gap reflects both the equipment and the venting work.
 A household replacing a furnace in 2026 that expects to keep the home long term may weigh a condensing furnace now against a likely standard shift later in the decade.
 In milder Sun Belt markets where the heating load is low, the payback math differs from colder regions.
 Because the litigation is still pending at the Supreme Court, treat the 2028 date as the rule as finalized rather than a certainty, and consult the installer on venting feasibility.